 Village Schools in Rural North India

-With the generous support of the its membership, the Himalayan Institute helps provide education for approximately 3,000 children in impoverished rural villages in the districts of Pratapgarh and Allahabad in north India.
-Prior to our adoption, three of the four schools we support held all their classes outside on the ground or in dilapidated thatched huts.
+Over the last decade, the Himalayan Institute has supported education for thousands of children in impoverished rural villages in the districts of Pratapgarh and Allahabad in north India.
+Prior to our efforts, many of these schools held all their classes outside on the ground or in dilapidated thatched huts.
 Students from kindergarten to 12th grade attended classes outside under the trees.
 Consequently, there was no school when it rained or during very hot weather.

 Textbooks, notebooks, chalkboards, and even pencils were in short supply; and audio-video aids, reference books, art supplies, and other equipment of modern classrooms were impossible dreams.
 Teachers held outside full-time jobs to supplement insufficient and frequently unpaid salaries, thus often missed classes.
 Tuition fees of about fifty cents were prohibitive or a burden for some students.
 Not surprisingly, many children dropped out long before finishing the 8th grade.

 Himalayan Institute funding enabled the schools to build new classrooms, and purchase vitally needed equipment, books, and teaching supplies.
 Salaries for teachers ensured ongoing classes.

 In the district of Jaunpur in north India, the Institute has supported a pathashala, or traditional Sanskrit school.
 For half a century, this school has been an active institution for the indigenous arts and sciences of ancient India.
 It is one of the rare schools where Sanskrit is the medium for teaching and speaking.